Abundant number

-In number theory, an abundant number or excessive number is a number for which the sum of its proper divisors is greater than the number.
+In number theory, an abundant number or excessive number is a positive integer for which the sum of its proper divisors is greater than the number.
 The integer 12 is the first abundant number.
 Its proper divisors are 1, 2, 3, 4 and 6 for a total of 16.
 The amount by which the sum exceeds the number is the abundance.
 The number 12 has an abundance of 4, for example.